opengovsg/engineering-practices/source-control/commits-and-prs.md

 ### Purpose

-PR reviews foster discussions on implementation details, algorithms, feature sets, edge cases, etc. They are an excellent avenue for learning for everyone involved and, can help surface potential issues.
+PR reviews foster discussions on implementation details, algorithms, feature sets, etc. They are an excellent avenue for learning for everyone involved and can help surface potential issues.
 Review comments typically touch on subjects such as:
-- Giving feedback on code concepts such as abstractions, encapsulation, testability, security, etc.
+- Feedback on code structure, abstractions, encapsulation, testability, security, etc.
-- Gaining concensus on code structure
+- Suggest alternative APIs, libraries, or technologies
-- Suggesting alternative APIs or libraries
+- Identify edge cases
-- Identifying edge cases
+- Gain consensus on implementation as a team

 Code is read much more than it is written.
 PR reviews ensure that changes are legible by multiple people early, before they are integrated into the code base.